Wednesday, September 12, 2012

 Since coming off the DL, Robertson has pitched 38 times.
 He has won 1 game, blown 2 leads, and lost 6 games -- including 2 in the last week.

 If the Yankees miss the AL East title by 1 game -- or even the 2nd Wild Card by 1 game, which is still very much possible -- Girardi will have blown the race in many ways, but the way in which he mishandled the closer question will be the biggest.
-Imagine: Joe Girardi could have done something Joe Torre never did, win a Pennant without Mariano Rivera as his closer... and may have blown that chance.
+Imagine: Joe Girardi could have done something Joe Torre never did, with any team: Win a Pennant without Mariano Rivera as his closer... and may have blown that chance.

 Hiroki Kuroda started for the Yankees, but did not pitch his best: He got into the 7th inning, allowing 3 runs on 8 hits -- albeit with no walks.
 Boone Logan pitched to 1 batter in the 7th and did not get him out.
 Then Girardi sent in Joba Chamberlain, a risk these days, but Joba ended the threat.